-- Degeneracy in directed graphs has a simple 2dimensional visualization in 2 axes. - We consider each case of trust interaction (positive/negative, in/out) as a separate case - high complexity in comprehension of the results - Some combinations could be explored only with d-cores (i.e. in/out degree for the same sign) - The purpose of the extensions is to examine/evaluate the underlying community under the scope of TRUST/DISTRUST - Solution: Consider as one dimension the in/out degrees
+- Degeneracy in directed graphs has a simple 2dimensional visualization in 2 axes. - We could consider each case of degree (positive/negative, in/out) as a separate case and have all the combinations: - high complexity in comprehension of the results. - Some combinations could be explored only with d-cores (i.e. in/out degree for the same sign) - The purpose of the extensions is to examine/evaluate the underlying community under the scope of TRUST/DISTRUST

+Solution: Consider as one dimension the in and out degrees